-Topic chair: Coriolan TIUSAN, Technical University Cluj-Napoca Romania
+Topic chairperson: Coriolan TIUSAN, Technical University Cluj-Napoca Romania

 Nanostructures and Low Dimensional Systems

-Topic chair: Isabelle BERBEZIER, University Paul Cézanne, Marseille, France
+Topic chairperson: Isabelle BERBEZIER, University Paul Cézanne, Marseille, France

 This topic covers fundamental and applied aspects of physics of nanostructures and low-dimensional systems, including semiconductor heterostructures, mesoscopic systems, quantum wells and superlattices, two-dimensional electron systems, quantum wires and dots, spin related phenomena, optical and transport properties, single electron effects and devices, and other novel phenomena.